musikele/musikele.github.io/debug-a-nodejs-application-from-command-line-it-s-super-easy.md

 comments: true
 author: musikele
 ---
 If you want to seriously develop a nodejs application, you can't continue to put `console.log()` statements everywhere.
 It's just a pain!
 That's why every modern language has debug support via various tools.

-In NodeJS debugging can be also done via command line - it's not *point n' click*, but it's still easy and straightforward.
+In NodeJS debugging can be also done via command line - it's not _point n' click_, but it's still easy and straightforward.

-I want tell lies to you, *I still debug my applications in a IDE* :) But if I'm debugging something over `ssh`, this tool comes in hand.
+I want tell lies to you, _I debug my applications in a IDE_ :) But if I'm debugging something over `ssh`, this tool comes in hand.

 ## An example file to play with

 Save this file as `book.js` :

 ```javascript
 let book = {